Hot tub folliculitis

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of hot tub folliculitis.
+Contact your provider if you develop symptoms of hot tub folliculitis.

 Controlling the acid levels and chlorine, bromine, or ozone content of the hot tub may help prevent the problem.